sst/guide/_chapters/add-a-create-note-api.md

 Now we are ready to test our new API.
 To be able to test it on our local we are going to mock the input parameters.

-{% include code-marker.html %} Create an `event.json` file and add the following.
+Create an `event.json` file and add the following.

 {% highlight json %}
 {